AdaCore/gnatstudio/docs/users_guide/debugging.rst

 When the debugger is active, the contextual menu of the source window contains a sub menu called :menuselection:`Debug` providing the entries below.

-These entries are dynamic and apply to the entity found under the cursor when the menu is displayed (depending on the current language).
+These entries are dynamic and apply to the entity found under the pointer when the menu is displayed (depending on the current language).
 In addition, you have made a selection in the source window, the text of the selection will be used instead.
 This allows you to display more complex